Everyone Dance

 Performers: AHRC NYC Dancers

-Music: Last Last by Burna Boy
+Music: Simmer by Mihalia featuring Burna Boy

-Audience dance party led by Ervine Haskins w AHRC NYC Dancers
+Audience dance party led by Ervine Haskins w/ AHRC NYC Dancers

 Everyone Dance is made possible in part, by the National Endowment for the Arts, the West Harlem Development Corporation, the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature, and in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council.